AaronTraas/Notes/Recipes/Pok Pok Wings.md

 ![fish_sauce_wings.png](images\fish_sauce_wings.png)

-**Ingredients:**
+## Ingredients:

-1/2 cup Vietnamese fish sauce
+1. ½ cup Vietnamese fish sauce
-1/2 cup superfine sugar  _(or just regular white sugar)_
+2. ½ cup superfine sugar  _(or just regular white sugar)_
-4 garlic cloves, 2 crushed and 2 minced ( _we used about 4 heads of garlic, divided_
+3. 4 garlic cloves, 2 crushed and 2 minced ( _we used about 4 heads of garlic, divided_)
-3 pounds chicken wings split at the drumettes ( _We used drummets and wings and find it's easier to fry._ )
+4. 3 pounds chicken wings split at the drumettes ( _We used drummets and wings and find it's easier to fry._)
-2 tablespoons vegetable oil, plus more for frying
+5. 2 tablespoons vegetable oil, plus more for frying
-1 cup cornstarch
+6. 1 cup cornstarch
-1 tablespoon chopped cilantro
+7. 1 tablespoon chopped cilantro
-1 tablespoon chopped mint
+8. 1 tablespoon chopped mint

-**Directions:**
+## Directions:

 1. In a bowl, whisk the fish sauce, sugar and crushed garlic.
 Add the wings and toss to coat.
 Refrigerate for 3 hours, tossing the wings occasionally.
 2. Heat the 2 tablespoons of oil in a small skillet.
 Add the minced garlic; cook over moderate heat until golden, 3 minutes.
 Drain on paper towels.